svadilfare/codoc-python/docs/getting_started.rst

     published at https://codoc.org/app/view/181

+.. note:: Did it failed?
+Codoc is a bit sensitive, sadly.
+Read :ref:`it_crashed`
+          for what to do.

 Your view is now published, and you can view at the returned domain (in our example https://codoc.org/app/graph/181) which shows a public example from our